UbuntuBudgie/experimental/newpreviews_test/README.md

 # Still to do.
 - rewrite backgrounder in Vala (should be a quick one)
-- hotcorner integration

 # Possible tweaks/improvements
 - n-columns is currently taken from primary monitor, make it more sophisticated?
-- rearranging buttons on closing windows from previews could be more sophisticated.